-The County Bed Billing Reimbursement Authority is comprised of two main components pertaining to county financial responsibility.
-These include billings for the Lanterman-Petris-Short (LPS) population and Non-Restorable (NR)/Maximum-Term (MT) Incompetent to Stand Trial (IST) defendants who are not timely transported by and returned to the committing county under specific statutory circumstances.
+County Bed Billing Reimbursement Authority is comprised of two main components pertaining to county financial responsibility.
+These include billings for the Lanterman-Petris-Short (LPS) population and Non-Restorable (NR)/Maximum-Term (MT) Incompetent to Stand Trial (IST) defendants who are not returned to the committing county timely under specific statutory circumstances.